Moderna COVID-19 vaccine

-It is an mRNA vaccine composed of nucleoside-modified mRNA (modRNA) encoding a spike protein of SARS-CoV-2, which is encapsulated in lipid nanoparticles.
+Spikevax is designed to be administered in two or three 0.5-mL doses given by intramuscular injection, primarily into the deltoid muscle, at an interval of at least 28 days apart.
+The World Health Organization advises an eight-week interval between doses to optimize efficacy.
+Additional booster doses are approved in some regions to maintain immunity.
+Clinical trials and real-world data have demonstrated the vaccine's high efficacy, with significant effectiveness observed two weeks post-administration of the second dose, offering 94% protection against Covid and robust defense against severe cases.
+The vaccine's efficacy spans various demographics, including age, sex, and those with high-risk medical conditions.

-It is authorized for use at some level in many countries.
+Spikevax is an mRNA vaccine composed of nucleoside-modified mRNA (modRNA) encoding a spike protein of SARS-CoV-2, which is encapsulated in lipid nanoparticles.
+In August and September 2022, bivalent versions of the vaccine (Moderna COVID-19 Vaccine, Bivalent) containing elasomeran/elasomeran 0-omicron (Spikevax Bivalent Zero/Omicron) were authorized for use as booster doses in individuals aged 18 or older in the United Kingdom, Switzerland, Australia, Canada, the European Union, and the United States.
+The second component of the version of the bivalent vaccine used in the United States is based on the Omicron BA.4/BA.5 variant, while the second component of the bivalent vaccine version used in other countries is based on the Omicron BA.1 variant.
+The vaccine's effectiveness against variants has been extensively studied, indicating varying degrees of protection.
+For instance, during the prevalence of the Delta variant, effectiveness against infection slightly decreased over time.
+The vaccine's longevity and continuous protection are under study, with ongoing research focusing on its duration of effectiveness, which remains partially undetermined as of the latest updates.

-In August and September 2022, bivalent versions of the vaccine (Moderna COVID-19 Vaccine, Bivalent) containing elasomeran/elasomeran 0-omicron (Spikevax Bivalent Zero/Omicron) were authorized for use as booster doses in individuals aged 18 years of age or older in the United Kingdom, Switzerland, Australia, Canada, the European Union, and the United States.
-The second component of the version of the bivalent vaccine used in the United States (mRNA-1273.222) is based on the Omicron BA.4/BA.5 variant, while the second component in the bivalent vaccine version used in other countries (mRNA-1273.214) is based on the Omicron BA.1 variant.
+The safety profile of the vaccine is favorable, with common side effects including injection site pain, fatigue, and headaches.
+Severe reactions like anaphylaxis are exceedingly rare.
+Concerns regarding myocarditis, have been identified but are typically mild and manageable.
+The vaccine's formulation utilizes mRNA technology, encapsulated within lipid nanoparticles to ensure cellular uptake and immune system response.

 Medical uses

 The Moderna COVID-19 vaccine is used to provide protection against infection by the SARS-CoV-2 virus in order to prevent COVID-19.

 The vaccine is given by intramuscular injection into the deltoid muscle of the arm.
 The initial course consists of two doses.
 The World Health Organization (WHO) recommends an interval of eight weeks between doses.

 A third, fourth, or fifth dose can be added in some countries.